 Another way of searching for that perfect first job as a personal trainer is by using an employment website.

-For example, Monster.com has been in operation for over 25 years and is extremely popular.
+For example, Monster.com has operated for over 25 years and is extremely popular.

 And a search showed over 10,000 personal trainer positions advertised on the platform.

-In the course work, you will find a useful resource for career websites around the world.
+You will find a useful resource for career websites worldwide in the coursework.

 This highlights all the top online websites where you can search for personal trainer positions once you are qualified.